 Members of SIR and ACP announce the formation of a work group to establish a definition/classification system for pelvic venous disorders.

-Over the last several years, we have seen an increased awareness of the morbidity associated with pelvic venous disorders.
+May 10, 2018—Over the last several years, we have seen an increased awareness of the morbidity associated with pelvic venous disorders.
 The clinical spectrum of pelvic venous disorders includes chronic pelvic pain; vulvar and lower extremity varicose veins; pain in the perineum or a scrotal varicocele; lower extremity pain, edema, or venous claudication; flank pain with or without hematuria; or any combination of these symptoms.
 The complex anatomy of the abdominal and pelvic venous circulation is only beginning to be appreciated, and it is clear that symptoms may arise from reflux in the gonadal and internal iliac veins, nonthrombotic or postthrombotic iliac venous obstruction, or from compression of the left renal vein over the abdominal aorta.
 All forms of venous compression can also lead to secondary internal iliac or gonadal venous reflux.

 Although there are numerous publications documenting successful intervention for pelvic venous disorders, imprecise disease definitions lead to heterogenous patient populations and, likely, suboptimal results.
 In addition, most studies of chronic pelvic pain in women have focused on venous reflux, with the importance of obstruction having only been realized recently.
 Furthermore, the clinical endpoints have varied and frequently do not include meaningful assessments of patient improvements.
-This lack of standardization makes comparison between studies or pooled meta-analysis very challenging.
+This lack of standardization makes a comparison between studies or pooled meta-analysis very challenging.
 Although well-constructed clinical guidelines are sorely needed in pelvic venous disorders, the heterogeneity of the data does not allow for strong recommendations.
 Despite this, the number of procedures performed to treat pelvic venous disorders, such as gonadal vein embolization and venous stenting, have increased dramatically.
 In order to optimize patient selection and outcomes of specific interventions, as well as ensure access to care for future patients, it is imperative to gather high-quality patient outcome data.